jayoung/pamlWrapper/docs/coding_NOTES_JY.md

 # updating the docker image:

 My mac has docker installed, gizmo/rhino do not.
 But I am keeping the master copy of the repo on gizmo/rhino.
+Make sure that's synced to github, then:

 On the mac, first we make sure we have the latest version of the pamlWrapper git repo: